-This Sector Plan promotes a walkable and bikeable environment that creates a network of streets and safe bicycle facilities that incorporate Vision Zero principles.
-New pedestrian and bicyclist investments, including Capital Bikeshare stations, sidepaths along Crabbs Branch Way and the Metro Access Road, and the reconstruction of Crabbs Branch Way have improved the walking and biking environment in the Plan area.
-However, there are missing sidewalks on existing roadways, including along Shady Grove Road and Redland Road (Map 52).
+This Sector Plan promotes a safe walkable and bikeable street network based on Vision Zero principles.
+Bicycle facilities support first- and last-mile connections to and from transit for bicyclists and other micro-mobility users, such as scooter-share riders.
+Since 2006, pedestrian and bicycle facility investments, including Capital Bikeshare stations, sidepaths along Crabbs Branch Way and the Metro Access Road, and the reconstruction of Crabbs Branch Way have improved the walking and biking environment in the Plan area.
+However, there are missing sidewalks on existing roadways, including along Shady Grove Road, Redland Road, and portions of Oakmont Avenue (Map 52).
 The bikeway classifications listed in Table 3 update the 2018 Bicycle Master Plan recommendations, which further promote an interconnected network of bikeways (Map 53).